-- The midterm is 120 minutes in duration and will consist of a mixture of short answer and multiple-choice-style questions.
-This is a closed book test. - The final exam will be cumulative, 180 minutes in duration, and will consist of a mixture of short answer and multiple-choice-style questions.
+- The midterm is 120 minutes in duration and will consist of a mixture of short answer and multiplechoice-style questions.
+This is a closed book test.
+No notes, calculators, or other aids will be permitted. - The make-up midterm is tentatively scheduled for March 9th, 7-9pm. - The final exam will be cumulative, 180 minutes in duration, and will consist of a mixture of short answer and multiple-choice-style questions.
 This will be a closed book exam.
+No notes, calculators, or other aids will be permitted.